5 min read · June 5, 2026

 • Pricing: Free Hiring Studio and trial; paid plans on request.

-• Best for: Teams standardizing how they interview and evaluate.
-Skip if: you need a full ATS.
+• Skip if: you need a full ATS.

 You can get real value without paying.
 Genuinely free tools include ChatGPT for drafting job descriptions and outreach, Grammarly for polishing them, Calendly for scheduling, Metaview’s Hiring Studio for job descriptions and rubrics, and hireEZ’s Recruiting GPT for outreach emails.
 On the platform side, Zoho Recruit has a forever-free plan, Wellfound offers a free ATS, and Juicebox has a free plan, while Manatal, SeekOut, and HireVue run free trials.
 For job-description writing specifically, our AI writing tools guide goes further.